Like to get started?

 How do I calculate my caravan loan repayments?

 We have a handy calculator here that will show you what you will repay on your loan.
+Note: The figures produced by the calculator are a guide only — your actual interest rate, fees and repayments will be determined after your application is assessed.
+For more see 'Loan Information' section below.

 If you’re wondering what a loan might look like if you borrowed more, or changed the repayment term or other settings, the calculator can also show you different scenarios.